swaechter/smbjwrapper/README.md

 }
 ```

-Notes: The given entry path is fully search and can lead to performance issues!
-There is no server side file filtering!
+Note: The given entry path is fully accessed and filtered/searched on the client side (There is no support for server side filtering).
+This can lead to performance issue with large file trees.

 ### Access a directory/file and get more information